 He has considerable experience of domestic Group Litigation for example acting for military veterans subject to medical experiments at Porton Down and on behalf of children unlawfully held in immigration detention centres and prisoners unlawfully deprived of methadone treatment.
 He acted on behalf of injured servicemen successfully challenging the principle of combat immunity Smith v Ministry of Defence (Supreme Court, February 2013), a claim on behalf of Derek Bentley (sentenced to death and posthumously pardoned), the fatal police shooting of James Ashley (House of Lords, February 2008) represented the family of Victoria Climbie and is currently instructed in the civil claim arising out of the shooting of Mark Duggan.

-Recent public law claims include a challenge to the Home Secretary’s decision to provide Mutual Legal Assistance to the United States without a death penalty assurance (Divisional Court, January 2019), BF, a challenge to age assessments in the immigration detention system (Court of Appeal, December 2018), PLP v Lord Chancellor a challenge to the adequacy of legal aid (Court of Appeal, March 2016), C v Secretary of State for Justice a successful challenge to the policy of restraining children in detention (Court of Appeal in July 2008) and a challenge to the prosecution of asylum applicants (SXH v Crown Prosecution Service listed before the Supreme Court in July 2016).
+Recent public law claims include El Gizouli a challenge to the Home Secretary’s decision to provide Mutual Legal Assistance to the United States without a death penalty assurance (Divisional Court, January 2019), BF, a challenge to age assessments in the immigration detention system (Court of Appeal, December 2018), PLP v Lord Chancellor a challenge to the adequacy of legal aid (Court of Appeal, March 2016), C v Secretary of State for Justice a successful challenge to the policy of restraining children in detention (Court of Appeal in July 2008) SXH v Crown Prosecution Service a challenge to the prosecution of asylum applicants (Supreme Court July 2016).
 Richard has also appeared in a number of cases concerning the scope of the State’s obligations to vulnerable people under the Human Rights Act, for example Van Colle v Chief Constable of Herfordshire (House of Lords, July 2008) and Savage v South Essex NHS Partnership (House of Lords, December 2008)

 Richard is regulated by the Bar Standards Board and accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.